Melon (MLN) Price Tops $38.88 on Major Exchanges

-Melon (MLN) traded flat against the U.S. dollar during the 1-day period ending at 23:00 PM E.T. on May 23rd.
+Melon (MLN) traded flat against the US dollar during the 1 day period ending at 20:00 PM E.T. on May 24th.
+One Melon coin can currently be bought for approximately $38.88 or 0.00121884 BTC on cryptocurrency exchanges.
+During the last seven days, Melon has traded flat against the US dollar.
 Melon has a total market capitalization of $57.42 million and $6.43 million worth of Melon was traded on exchanges in the last day.
-In the last seven days, Melon has traded flat against the U.S. dollar.
-One Melon coin can now be bought for $38.88 or 0.00121884 BTC on popular cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.